Bureau of Pensions: History

 The first government pensions in American history were awarded to naval officers in 1799.
-Naval pensions were administered by a commission composed of the Secretary of War, Secretary of the Navy, and Secretary of the Army from 1799 to 1832.
+Naval pensions were administered by a commission composed of the secretary of war, secretary of the Navy, and secretary of the Army from 1799 to 1832.
 The commission dissolved in 1832, and the Secretary of the Navy administered the pension plan alone until 1840.
 In 1828, Congress enacted legislation granting pensions to all remaining American Revolutionary War veterans.
-These pensions were administered by the Secretary of the Treasury.
-In 1833, Congress created a "Commissioner of Pensions" within the War Department, and transferred the Treasury's pension function to this new office.
+These pensions were administered by the secretary of the treasury.
+In 1833, Congress created a "commissioner of pensions" within the War Department and transferred the Treasury's pension function to this new office.

-Congress created the Department of the Interior in 1849, and transferred the Commissioner of Pensions office to it.
+Congress created the Department of the Interior in 1849 and transferred the commissioner of pensions office to it.
 Renamed the Bureau of Pensions, the agency had two duties: Assess and either approve or deny claims, and to pay benefits.
 The office moved into the new Patent Office Building, where it stayed for 38 years.
 The massive increase in pension processing required by the Civil War led to the construction of a massive, new Pension Bureau Building.
 The Bureau of Pensions moved into this structure in 1887.

+Political support came from the Republican Party, and the largest veterans' organization, the Grand Army of the Republic.
+In 1896, pensions accounted for 40% of all federal spending as the Bureau of Pensions provided monthly funds that averaged $12 to 750,000 veterans, and 222,000 dependents, especially widows.
+The money reached 63% of all surviving Union veterans.

 With the death of many Civil War veterans beginning in the early 1900s (more than 500,000 had died between 1900 and 1920, requiring a 50 percent reduction in bureau staff), the Bureau of Pensions no longer needed the vast space of the Pension Bureau Building.
 The agency moved into the Interior Building in early 1926.

 On July 21, 1930, President Herbert Hoover signed an executive order merging the Bureau of Pensions, Veterans' Bureau, and Home for Disabled Volunteer Soldiers into a single Veterans Administration.
 This ended the Bureau of Pensions' existence as a federal agency.